RYAN MINTI

 Background

 Understanding the MBTI can be enhanced by considering its relationship with various psychological assessments.
+Which of the 16 types are you?
 The best quiz for this can be found here: https://www.16personalities.com/free-personality-test

 Measure your Introversion/ Extroversion